sumeet-016/Walmart-Project/readme.md

 1. Number of sales made in each time of the day per weekday?
 2. Which of the customer types brings the most revenue?
 3. Which city has the largest tax percentage?
-4. Which customer type pays the most in VAT?
+4. Which customer type pays the most in tax percentage?

 ### Customer